King's University College, University of Western Ontario: History

-Founding of the college
+Founding

 King's was founded as the College of Christ the King in 1954, at which time it was an all-male college affiliated with St. Peter's Seminary.

 A group of local clerics, headed by London Bishop John Christopher Cody, along with Monsignors Roney and Mahoney and Fathers McCarthy, Feeney, and Finn began to meet to discuss plans for a new college in 1954.
 The purpose of the new institution was to provide a liberal arts education for Catholic lay men studying at St. Peter's Seminary.

 In March 1945, Bishop John C. Cody chaired a meeting at the Hotel London and announced that the Diocese of London would establish an arts college, called Christ the King College, which was to be affiliated with the University of Western Ontario.
 A discussion on 22 March, resolved several key issues pertaining to the size and location of the new building.
 Initially the structure was to be located close to Ursuline College because of its proximity to the university campus.
 However, "because of the attendance of the seminarians and the necessity of staff going from the Seminary to the new College, the site on the Seminary grounds is more favourable".
 The 10 acre parcel of land upon which the college would be built was donated by St. Peter's Seminary to the Episcopal Corporation of the Diocese of London.
 Upon completion, this new building was to house about one hundred men and be the cornerstone of the new college.

 By 9 June 1954, all the estimates had been received and it was decided to award the contact to the Pigott Construction Company of Hamilton, which completed the building for a final cost of $1.5 million.
 Construction of the new building that was to become Christ the King College (now Monsignor Wemple Building) began in June 1954.
 The ground was blessed and broken by Bishop Cody and the corner-stone for the Monsignor Lester A. Wemple Hall laid by Cardinal McGuigan of Toronto in the company of the Papal Delegate to Canada, John Panico.
 A ceremony marked the official opening of Christ the King College on 14 September 1955.
 Assembled at the top of the steps of the new institution were the leaders of London's educational, political and religious communities, while on the front lawn a crowd of about 300 persons - largely priests, nuns, and seminarians.

 Initially, the college consisted of 55 double residence rooms, seven classrooms, a library, a dining hall, two recreation rooms and a chapel.
 The all-male faculty and administration were composed largely of priests from St. Peter's Seminary.
 The first class that enrolled in September 1955 was 46 men in total, by 1958 150 full-time students were registered.